2018-2019 Academic Catalogs

 The student is responsible for becoming familiar with and completing the requirements for the degree being sought.
 The student may expect guidance from his/her advisor, committee, and assistance from the Graduate School.
 Students are also encouraged to consult the Graduate School Catalog (the year they were admitted) and Graduate School website for the most current information.

-A student who has not met one or more of the graduate school and/or program requirements (i.e., low GPA, low test scores, lack of test scores) may be granted Admission—Provisional Status with the recommendation of the Program Director and the approval of the Graduate School Assistant Dean.
+A student who has not met one or more of the graduate school and/or program requirements (i.e., low GPA, low test scores, lack of test scores) may be granted Admission—Provisional Status with the recommendation of the Program Director and the approval of the Associate Vice President of the Graduate School.
 Students who are Admitted—Provisional Status due to low GPA will be eligible for advancement to Approved Status after accumulating nine (9) semester hours if their cumulative GPA is 3.00.
 Students with low or missing test scores will be given a specific deadline in their admission letter for submitting the minimum required score.
 Students who are Admitted--Provisional Status who do not meet the condition(s) specified in the letter of admission by the deadline will be dismissed from the Graduate School at the end of the semester when the condition(s) should have been met.
 Students who have Admitted—Provisional Status may not be appointed as Graduate Assistants through the Graduate School and are ineligible for Graduate School scholarships.

 Graduate School Policy on Deferred Enrollment